learn-co-curriculum/swift-HowToFlatironGO-lab/README.md

 * [GeoFire](https://github.com/firebase/geofire-objc)
 * [Mapbox](https://www.mapbox.com/ios-sdk/)

+# Quick Note:
+If you prefer to jump right to the Augmented Reality Portion, scroll down until you see the heading "Augmented Reality Portion", or click [here](#Augmented Reality Portion).

+---

 # Firebase
 Setup a [Firebase](https://www.firebase.com) account.
 We will be utilizing the database & storage that a firebase account can provide.
 Get your XCode project up and running with firebase.